PrefectHQ/prefect/docs/concepts/database.md

 - You have a username called `postgres`
 - Your password is set to `yourTopSecretPassword`
-- Your database runs on the same host as the Orion instance, `localhost`
+- Your database runs on the same host as the Prefect server instance, `localhost`
 - You use the default PostgreSQL port `5432`
 - Your PostgreSQL instance has a database called `orion`

-If you want to quickly start a PostgreSQL instance that can be used as your Prefect Orion database, you can use the following command that will start a Docker container running PostgreSQL:
+If you want to quickly start a PostgreSQL instance that can be used as your Prefect database, you can use the following command that will start a Docker container running PostgreSQL:

 <div class="terminal">
 ```bash